 The bottom line: Homemade will be to crafters what Joy of Cooking is to cooks.
 You could read Homemade cover to cover, and you wouldn’t be disappointed if you did.
 But you probably won’t.
 Just like Joy, you’ll browse through it looking for new crafts or tips/directions for old crafts.

 With multiple headings you can skim, you can easily find what you’re looking for and read just the parts you need.
 Or read it all.
 And why not?
 Carol is an eloquent and knowledgeable writer.
 I’ve merely scratched the surface of Homemade myself, but I look forward to returning to it again and again.

 Now the part I’m most excited about: Carol is next week’s guest nester!
 She will be sharing her tutorial for one of my favorite crafts in her new book.
 It’s an easy, fun craft that I can’t wait to try.
-Look for the post next Wednesday.
+Click here to read the post.

 Finally, this must be the season for giveaways, because I’ve got another one for ya!
 Carol sent me a copy of Homemade: The Heart and Science of Handcrafts to give away to one of my readers.
 This is a $45 book ($33 at Amazon), people!
 To enter, leave a comment on this post telling me which craft in Homemade you are most interested in trying.
 I’ll choose one commenter at random to receive the book.
 The deadline is in one week — Friday, November 11, 2011 (which is 11-11-11, by the way).